top of page

 These backbends we use in the vinyasa and sun salutation movements are a fantastic way to experience more space in our bodies and release tension, but, we have to be wary too.

-It is easy to push a bit too far, and/or execute them with poor alignment and control.
+It is easy to push a bit too far, and/or execute them with a one-way-fits all alignment idea, and/or a lack of control and stability.

-Because these movements happen in a flowing sequence and often fairly rapidly (ie one breath per movement) it’s tricky to learn the details of them, and through my years of teaching, I’ve witnessed many students struggling to integrate the key teachings that enable them to move with integrity.
+Because these movements happen in a flowing sequence and often fairly rapidly (ie one breath per movement) it’s tricky to learn the details of them, and through my years of teaching, I’ve witnessed many students struggling to integrate the key ideas that enable them to move through them in a comfortable way.

 So, I wanted to share more information here to help you understand these postures better.